opensourcefuture/magisk_overlayfs/README.md

 ## What this module do?

+> This module is experimental, might not work or cause some problems on some devices/ROMs

 - The aim of this module is to emulate system writeable by using overlayfs (modify system partition is still systemless!!)
 - Hide Custom ROM: Use overlayfs to hide `addon.d` and `init.d` of Custom ROM from Momo detection
 - Remove non-Magisk root solution if needed